azure-ad-b2c/samples/policies/impersonation/readme.md

 ## Notes
 This sample policy is based on [SocialAndLocalAccounts starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccounts).
 All changes are marked with **Sample:** comment inside the policy XML files.
 Make the nessacery changes in the **Sample action required** sections.

+A standard to manage impersonation flows is currently in development and has not been finalized.
+This sample does not reflect the final product or guidance.
+You should monitor on this progress and plan to make changes to your design as standards of the industry changes.
+You can read more [here](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-10 "OAuth 2.0 Token Exchange draft-ietf-oauth-token-exchange-10").